Kalypso Logo

 Day 5-7: Munnar

-A 2-hour drive will take you to the cool hill station of Munnar.
+A 3-hour drive will take you to the cool hill station of Munnar.
 On an easy walk of 1 to 2 hours we will walk through the lush tea plantations while watching the local tea leaf pickers doing their work.
 The area offers good chances of watching wildlife.
 Spotting different kinds of rare birds and animals, some of them being endemic to the region, will certainly be a very rewarding experience.
 There is also a fascinating full day walk through the higher reaches of the Munnar mountains to experience the shola-grassland eco-system that is so prevalent here.
 A visit to the local tribal village will give you a chance to interact with these indigenous people and learn about them, including manufacture of raw sugar, aromatic oils and their methods of cultivation.
 There is also a chance to visit and walk through the to the nearby wildlife sanctuary at Chinnar.

 Day 8-10: Periyar

 We leave the highlands of Munnar behind us and head to the Periyar Tiger Reserve.
 The closest you can get to the forest and its wildlife is exploring the area on foot.
 On our day-walks which are organised by the local communities, we will have very good chances of spotting different kinds of wildlife.
 We will hike through dense forest, enchanting valleys and hills.
-Be on the lookout for wild animals such as Nilgiri Langurs, Lion-tailed Macaques, Elephants or the Gaurs (Indian Bison)
+Be on the lookout for wild animals such as Nilgiri Langurs, Elephants or the Gaurs (Indian Bison).

 Day 11 : Alleppey